Richard B. Kim, MD

 Neurosurgery located in Newport Beach, CA & Orange, CA

 Spine surgery used to involve opening up your back so the surgeon could view your spine directly.
 Whenever possible, board-certified neurosurgeon Richard Kim MD MS Inc uses minimally-invasive spine surgery techniques that reduce tissue damage and pain while accelerating healing and recovery.
-Dr. Kim’s office is in Newport Beach, California.
-Call today to schedule a consultation with Dr. Kim or book an appointment online.
+Dr. Kim has offices in Newport Beach, CA and Orange, CA. Call today to schedule a consultation with Dr. Kim or book an appointment online.

 Spine surgery might be necessary if you have back or neck pain, and other treatments aren't working.
 Surgery on your spine isn't something to take lightly, and whenever possible, Dr. Kim uses less invasive methods to treat the causes of back and neck pain.